butla/bultrowicz.com/unfinished_articles/tests_quality/what-makes-a-good-test.md

 ## Bad tests

+Leave that for other articles.
+Publish this one first.

 Oczywiście mogą też być szkodliwe testy (np. te wypełnione mockami albo mirror tests - o nich osobny post - kinds of bad tests)

-Nie, mirror-tests (sprawdzam, że odpaliły się linijki kodu) nie mają dużej wartości według mnie.
+Nie, mirror-tests (sprawdzam, że odpaliły się linijki kodu) nie mają wartości według mnie.
 Utrudniają zmiany w kodzie, to jest ich "feature".
 Więc dają Ci może chociaż to, że nad każdą zmianą musisz się zastanowić dwa razy, bo robisz ją dwa razy.
 Tą samą zmianę.

+Mirror test doesn't check that the code works as expected.
+It just checks whether code contains specific lines, that may or may not be good.
+You still need to run the code yourself to see if it behaves correctly.

 Przykład mirror testu - zawołałem funkcję subprocess run z takimi parametrami.
 Przykład testu sprawdzającego, że coś się stało - odpal proces i zobacz output.
 O, ale to zabiera dużo czasu!
 Unit testy nie powinny odpalać innych procesów!
 Nie wszystkie testy muszą być unit testami.
 Testy powinny mieć ten poziom (unit/integrated/external) jaki jest dla nich odpowiedni.

 Trello - stop writing "mirror tests".
 Mention them, but redirect to the separate article.

+### Drawbacks of a clunky test setup
+Decreases the pace of progress.

+Lets bugs slip in, if things aren't tested in CI or after deployment.

+Makes onboarding new people harder.
+It should be that you point people to the tests, and if they pass, then it's working.
+Are you comfortable checking the first change that a new person makes only by running tests?